SAP/ui5-webcomponents/docs/dev/Metadata.md

 Metadata is a JavaScript object, containing information about the public interface of a UI5 Web Component (tag name, properties, etc...)

+*Disclaimer: The information below is for UI5 Web Components development only.
+It is experimental and may change*

 ## Tag

 Defines the HTML tag for the Web Component.